Mitsubishi Ki-18: Design and development

 In 1934, Mitsubishi had developed the Ka-14 9-Shi fighter prototype specifically for an Imperial Japanese Navy requirement.
 The design exhibited outstanding performance, and with the Navy's consent, the Army placed a contract with Mitsubishi for a modified version for evaluation, which was designated the Ki-18.

 The Ki-18 was a low-wing monoplane of all-metal construction with fabric-covered control surfaces.
-It was powered by a Nakajima Kotobuki-5 nine-cylinder radial engines, rated at 410 kW for take-off, and 447 kW at 3,100 m (10,170 ft), driving a two-blade fixed-pitch wooden propeller.
+It was powered by a Nakajima Kotobuki-5 nine-cylinder radial engine, rated at 410 kW for take-off, and 447 kW at 3,100 m (10,170 ft), driving a two-blade fixed-pitch wooden propeller.

 The main external differences between the Ki-18 and the Ka-14 included an enlarged rudder, larger landing gear (with spats) and an engine cowling.
 Internally, the direction of the throttle movement was reversed to meet Army practice, and the machine guns were replaced with Army standard weaponry.

 The Ki-18 made its first flight once completed in August 1935 at the Army's Tachikawa Air Technical Research Institute, and was later tested at the Akeno Army Flying School through the end of 1935.

 In early 1936, the engine was changed to the Nakajima Kotobuki 3, rated at 477 kW for take-off and 533 kW at 2800 m.
 During testing, the Ki-18 achieved a maximum speed of 444 km/h at 3050 m was recorded, and the aircraft was able to climb to 5000 m in 6 minutes 25.8 seconds, which was considered an exceptional rate for the time.

 The Akeno Army Flying School test results gave the Ki-18 a very high recommendation, and it was proposed that the fighter be produced for front-line service.
 However, the Army Air Technical Research Institute was vehemently against using a Navy design, and after choosing to ignore the data, claimed that the Nakajima Kotobuki engines were "unreliable" and that the Ki-18 lacked the performance necessary for an Army fighter.
 Instead, the Army Air Technical Research Institute recommended that a new competition would be staged, with Nakajima, Kawasaki and Mitsubishi invited to participate.
 As the Ki-10 had entered production only one year earlier, this proposal was immediately vetoed by the Imperial Japanese Army General Staff.
 Thus, the Ki-18 ended with only one aircraft, although the essentially identical Ka-14 was accepted as a revolutionary fighter by the Japanese Navy as the Mitsubishi A5M Type 96 carrier-based fighter.